 If an employee is sent home with symptoms of illness such as cough, cold or fever, the University Medical Service recommends immediate surface disinfection of the workplace of the person affected.
 For reasons of prevention, these measures should also be applied to workplaces where the person concerned has been regularly present up to 48 hours before the start of the illness.

-In view of the current rapid increase in the number of cases, it can sometimes take a long time before it is clear whether a person is infected with corona viruses.
+It can sometimes take a long time before it is clear whether a person is infected with corona viruses.
 Not all affected people are tested.
 For reasons of care, surface disinfection is therefore urgently required.
 The respective superiors are requested to contact us by e-mail at reinigung so that appropriate measures can be taken. @zv.uni-tuebingen.de

 - on medical questions